AthabascaUniversity/openstack-ng/README.rst

 -----------------------

 edit:

 * hosts

-  * neutron_bridge_* - settings for external-facing interface
+  * neutron_bridge_* - settings for external-facing interface on Neutron-Network node

+    * "bad things will happen" when combining this and management interface - bridge config script will likely hang or kill the interface

-  * instance_tunnels_interface_ip - Address of the interface that will handle VM-to-VM tunnelling
+  * instance_tunnels_interface_ip - Address of the interface that will handle VM-to-VM tunnelling, also required on Neutron-Network node

+    * when doing single-node deployment - it could be some loopback device

 * group_vars/

   * all.yml

+    * virtual_deploy - when deploying into VMs - set that to True

   * neutron.yml
   * nova.yml
   * glance.yml